Pewtro/configs/README.md

 ```
 - Turn on `@typescript-eslint/default-param-last` to better match expectations from certain SonarQube setups.
 Rule documentation can be found [here](https://typescript-eslint.io/rules/default-param-last).
 This also turns off the standard `default-param-last` as described in the documentation.
 ```

+# Roadmap

+- Update `@putstack/eslint-config-typescript` to use flat eslint configuration.